Dealers and the Dealer of Last Resort: Evidence from MBS Markets in the COVID-19 Crisis

 50 Pages Posted: 21 Jul 2020 Last revised: 24 May 2021

 Date Written: July 1, 2020

-Keywords: arbitrage, basis, cohort, dealer, liquidity, MBS, specified pool, TBA
+Keywords: arbitrage, cash, dealer, liquidity, MBS, specified pool, TBA

 Suggested Citation: Suggested Citation